 Unions begin 3 days of voting on FairPoint contract

-PORTLAND, Maine (AP) — Striking FairPoint Communications workers begin three days of voting on a tentative agreement just a day after negotiators announced a pact that could end the four-month strike.
+PORTLAND, Maine (AP) — Striking FairPoint workers are reacting positively to a tentative agreement aimed at ending a four-month strike.

-More than 1,700 workers in Maine, New Hampshire and Vermont will vote over the next three days after attending meetings and being briefed on the tentative agreement.
+More than 1,700 workers in Maine, New Hampshire and Vermont are voting over the next three days during meetings in which they're being briefed on details.

 FairPoint workers in the three states went on strike in October.
 The agreement follows more than six weeks of federally mediated negotiations.